wurthless-elektroniks/pigli360-workbench/readme.md

   monitor NAND accesses, as the Oban CGPU doesn't output POST data.
 Slowdown would be accomplished by I2C slowdown or a manual clock override.
 Will be dangerous (latchup inside the CGPU a major concern here) and probably not reliable.
+- Combined EXT_CLK and PLL slowdown: Not possible.
+If both lines are asserted at the same time then CPU_EXT_CLK wins and CPU_PLL_BYPASS is ignored.

 And, of course, the thing we all want:
 - RSA-2048 private key for the CB images so we don't have to do all this crap.